 Suzuki String Institute

 We have a special faculty line-up.
-For our advanced camp we welcome back Peter McHugh, violin, Dr. Timothy Durbin, violin, Joanna Binford, viola and Alexander Croxton, cello.
-Plus we have two new and special additions to our faculty this year.
+For our advanced violin camp we welcome Bryan Hall from the University of Alaska Fairbanks.
+He will be our Featured Performer on our Opening Concert on Sunday June 11.
+Also we have Dr. Timothy Durbin, violin, Joanna Binford, viola and Alexander Croxton, cello.

 There will be an early bird registration of $75 until April 1st.
 After this the registration fee goes to $85 until May 1st.

 Any registration postmarked after May 1st will be assessed a $100 registration fee.
 NO EXCEPTIONS!

 Classes are located in the School of Music building on the University of Louisville campus.
 Housing is available nearby in the

 University dormitory or at hotels, such as along Crittenden Drive.
 All buildings are air-conditioned and handicapped accessible.
 Several restaurants are within walking distance of the School of Music.

 For further information contact: Blaise Poth, Institute Director 502-852-0537 • Email